MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "Your entity contains no data, check your dataflow and try again."

-This issue should occur only if there is no data.
+This issue should occur only if there's no data.
 Either the data source that you're connecting to has no data, or the power query expression you used filtered out all the data.
 Check your query and ensure that you can see some data rows in the preview table.

 ### "The number of rows in your data exceeds the limit. [x] rows have been ignored."

 For preview, we support only up to 150,000 rows of data.
-To learn how to fix this using Power Query, go to [Reduce the number of total records](process-mining-transform.md#reduce-the-number-of-total-records).
+To learn how to fix this issue using Power Query, go to [Reduce the number of total records](process-mining-transform.md#reduce-the-number-of-total-records).

 ### "There are too many columns in your data.
 Please select no more than 5 columns."

 For preview, we support only up to five (5) columns in addition to your mapped columns.
-To learn how to fix this using Power Query, go to [Select additional columns](process-mining-transform.md#select-additional-columns).
+To learn how to fix this issue using Power Query, go to [Select additional columns](process-mining-transform.md#select-additional-columns).

 ### "Analysis failed, please try again."